centreon/centreon-documentation/en/service-mapping/ba-management.md

 ### Definition

 Business Activities form the core of the Centreon BAM extension.
 As aggregated indicators they are monitored by the software in real time using specific calculation methods.
 Business Activities are able to notify users depending their status, revealing a problem with the IT service or application.

 ### Calculation methods

 Business activities status rely on the calculation done on indicators (child resources).
 The calculation method is configured at business activity level.

 There are four calculation methods that you can use:

 -   **Best status**: When you only need to be warned that ALL indicators are critical at the same times
-- **Wors status**: When you immediately want to know that at least 1 indicator is not-ok
+-   **Worst status**: When you immediately want to know that at least 1 indicator is not-ok
 -   **Ratio**: When you want to model Cluster concepts by specifying a number of percentage of critical resources that you don't want to exceed
 -   **Impact**: When you want to precisely define the weight of each indicators and reflect that on your BA status

 Find below examples & configuration of each calculation methods